tektoncd/dashboard/DEVELOPMENT.md

 While iterating on the project, you may need to:

 1. Docker build and push your image of the dashboard
-1. Update your `install` yaml to refer to your image
+1. Update your `install` yaml to refer to your image location
 1. Run the Go tests, for example with: `docker build -f Dockerfile_test .`

 Tekton Dashboard does not involve any custom resource definitions, we only interact with them.

-## Install Dashboard
+## Install dashboard

-You can stand up a version of the dashboard on-cluster (to your `kubectl config current-context`):
+After you've built and pushed the image, and modified the `install` yaml to refer to your image, you can stand up a version of the dashboard on-cluster (to your
+`kubectl config current-context`):

 ```shell
 kubectl apply -f `install/tekton-dashboard-deployment.yaml``
 ```

-after modifying this file to refer to where your Docker image will be.

 ## Access the dashboard

+To access the backend API:

 `kubectl port-forward $(kubectl get pod -l app=tekton-dashboard -o name) 9097:9097`

+Note that we have a big TODO which is to link up the frontend to the backend.

 ### Redeploy dashboard